mkronvold/talos-hybrid-gitops/README.md

 # Prepare ISO will automatically download all versions needed
 ./scripts/prepare-omni-iso.sh dk1d

-# Update tfvars to include all version-specific ISOs
+# Update tfvars to include all version-specific ISOs and VM configs
 ./scripts/update-tfvars.sh dk1d
 ```

+Note: Each site has one tfvars file that includes ISO URLs for all Talos versions used by clusters in that site.

 ### SecureBoot Support